 I used some of them to make apple crisp, one of our family's favorite desserts.
 The combination of oats, butter, apples, sugar, vanilla, cinnamon, cloves and lemon juice is hard to beat.
 You can also easily make this gluten-free by being sure to choose gluten-free oats, and you can also make it dairy-free and vegan by substituting coconut oil for the butter - the flavors go beautifully together.

 And being naturally lazy, I also appreciate how easy it is to make.
 A little peeling, coring and chopping takes care of the filling.

 Some mixing and clumping with your fingers does for the topping.

 Then you plop the topping on the filling and shove it in the oven.
-No need to tangle with the cuisinart or the rolling pin.
+No need to tangle with (or clean) the Cuisinart or the rolling pin.

 Shortly afterwards, mouth-watering smells begin to waft from the oven, filling your home with the essential aroma of comfort.
 And 45 minutes later you've got a heavenly dessert ready to serve with some ice cream.

 * 6 tart apples, peeled, cored and sliced

 * 1/2 teaspoon vanilla